ProgrammingHero1/bistro-boss-server-with-auth/README.md

 <i> Today we did not work on This .
 It is same as the previous work changes . </i>
 ## Overview
 BistroBoss is a comprehensive restaurant management system designed to streamline operations, enhance customer experience, and improve overall efficiency.
-The system leverages modern web technologies to provide a robust, scalable, and high-performance solution for managing complex data structures and interactions within a restaurant environment.
+The system leverages modern web technologies to provide a robust, scalable, & high-performance solution for managing complex data structures and interactions within a restaurant environment.

 ## API End Points